 About this recipe

-This mofongo de yuca recipe is something that I have been wanting to write for a while, but I needed the time to perfect it.
+This yuca mofongo recipe is something that I have been wanting to write for a while, but I needed the time to perfect it.

 Mofongo de yuca itself is pretty straightforward, it was the sauce or broth where I put all my effort.
 This cheesy sauce is a homage to mofongo mocano, which is your regular plantain mofongo covered with a lot of shredded cheddar.
 The creamy cheesy sauce was just the thing it needed.